RaspAP/raspap-docs/docs/ap-basics.md

 By default, clients are assigned IP addresses from the DHCP range `10.3.141.50 — 10.3.141.254`.
 These values may be changed in the **DHCP options** section of the **DHCP server** settings UI.
 If for some reason a client is unable to obtain an IP address from your AP, consult [this FAQ](faq.md#noip).

-## Security settings
-WPA2 is currently the most secure standard utilizing AES (Advanced Encryption Standard) and a pre-shared key for authentication.
-WPA2 is also backwards compatible with TKIP to allow interoperability with legacy devices.
-AES uses the CCMP encryption protocol which is a stronger algorithm for message integrity and confidentiality.

-By default, RaspAP's access point is configured with WPA2 and CCMP encryption.
-You may of course change this to allow legacy clients (older mobile devices, for example) by selecting `TKIP+CCMP` as the encryption type.
-Choose **Save settings** and **Restart hotspot** for your changes to take effect.

 ## 802.11ac 5 GHz
 RaspAP [version 3.0](https://github.com/RaspAP/raspap-webgui/releases/tag/3.0-beta) largely removes the guesswork in creating a 5 GHz access point.
 It achieves this by being tightly integrated with the [wireless regulatory database](https://wireless.wiki.kernel.org/en/developers/Regulatory/wireless-regdb) used by the Linux kernel.
 Behind the scenes, RaspAP queries `iw` and intelligently matches its output with the 5 GHz channels allowed by `hostapd`, the user space daemon access point software.